oracle-livelabs/partner-solutions/oci-observability-management-database-management/registerdbcs/registerdbcs.md

   ![Image alt text](images/image8.png)

-5. You can follow the progression of the process under *Work requests* menu.
-If the process fails, you can also have the log and error messages.
+5. You can follow the progression of the process under the *Work requests* menu.
+If the process fails, you also have the log and error messages.

   ![Image alt text](images/image9.png)

-6. Once the registration is completed, you will notice the status of Database management is either *Full* or *Basic* and you will be able to select another metric namespace `oracle_oci_database`.
+6. Once the registration is completed, you will notice the Database management status is either *Full* or *Basic* and you will be able to select another metric namespace `oracle_oci_database`.
 This namespace provides more database metrics (38) than the default one (13).

   ![Image alt text](images/image10.png)

-7. Once Database Management is enable on the Enterprise Edition DBCS CDB, you can access the *Performance Hub* which is a powerful tool to help diagnostic performance issue with the database.
+7. Once Database Management is enable on the Enterprise Edition DBCS CDB, you can access the *Performance Hub* which is a powerful tool to help diagnose database performance issues.
 From the CDB01 homepage, click on *Performance Hub* button.

   ![Image alt text](images/image11.png)

-8. The *Performance Hub* provides a view of the activity during a specific period of time.
-Once you have selected the period of time, you will be able to analyze the running SQL using *ASH Analytics*, a list of SQL using *SQL Monitoring*, recommendations from *ADDM* as well as *Blocking Sessions*.
+8. The *Performance Hub* provides a view of the activity during a specific period.
+Once you have selected the period, you will be able to analyze the running SQL using *ASH Analytics*, a list of SQL using *SQL Monitoring*, recommendations from *ADDM* as well as *Blocking Sessions*.

   ![Image alt text](images/image12.png)

-  I really encourage you to explore *Performance Hub*.
-This is a powerful tool to help you identifying performance issue from the database point of view.
+  I strongly encourage you to explore *Performance Hub*.
+This is a powerful tool to help you identifying performance issues from the database point of view.

 ## Task 3: Enable Database Management for the PDB